The National share two new singles 'Space Invader' and 'Alphabet City'

 “This record to me – and to all of us – feels like the culmination of everything we’ve learned.
 Aesthetically, we are really proud of where it sits,” Bryce added.
 “We sound more like ourselves maybe than we did in recent times”.

-Reviewing the album, which includes features with Taylor Swift, Phoebe Bridgers and Sufjan Stevens NME added that “this is The National back from their brink and at their absolute best”.
+Reviewing the album, which includes features with Taylor Swift, Phoebe Bridgers and Sufjan Stevens, NME added that “this is The National back from their brink and at their absolute best”.

 Elsewhere, Aaron Dessner recently praised friend and collaborator Swift for her ‘Eras Tour’, describing it as “the greatest show I’ve ever seen”.